-If you are planning to go on a rafting trip with your family on class II or class III rapids Intex Mariner 4 which provides great control and has the construction of any big raft.
+If you are planning to go on a rafting trip with your family on class II or class III rapids Intex Mariner 4 provides great control and has the construction of any big raft.

-If you are a real rafting enthusiast and are willing to go on real rapids, and are looking for a raft which can hold its own in class III or above rapids, we would recommend Saturn 9.6′ Raft.
+If you are a real rafting enthusiast and are willing to go on real rapids, and are looking for a raft that can hold its own in class III or above rapids, we would recommend Saturn 9.6′ Raft.

 The material used in the construction of a raft is a very important factor to consider.
 Design and material impart all the different characteristics of any raft.
-Most of the rafts nowadays use one or a combination of three materials; urethane, Hypalon and PVC.
+Most of the rafts nowadays use one or a combination of three materials; urethane, Hypalon, and PVC.

 The material of construction is a perfect example of compromising one feature for the other.
 Urethane and Hypalon are durable but are heavier and expensive, whereas PVC is inexpensive and light, however, is not durable.
 Therefore, different manufacturers are using different countermeasures to balance these factors.
 We have discussed in detail the construction of each raft in its respective sections.

 These are little compromises you have to make when going for your perfect raft.
-Basically, it all comes down to your intended use and your personal preference and whether you are looking for more space, stability or more control or speed.
+Basically, it all comes down to your intended use and your personal preference, and whether you are looking for more space, stability, or more control or speed.

 There are some other factors you need to consider when it comes to design.
-These include the self-bailing bottom, number of D-rings for fishing frame attachment, pressure-relieve valve, pressure rating, etc. For additional convenience and safety, most of the rafts have all-around grab line, strake protection on the side and on the bottom and handles for easy handling and transport.
+These include the self-bailing bottom, number of D-rings for fishing frame attachment, pressure-relieve valve, pressure rating, etc. For additional convenience and safety, most of the rafts have an all-around grab line, strake protection on the side and on the bottom, and handles for easy handling and transport.